 The tradeoff is that it takes slightly more work to initially set up, position, and manage Sync Modules in physically larger deployments than in multiple accounts.
 However, if the user needs to access data from different tables simultaneously, it is better to add more Sync Modules.

-The observations that can be made when going beyond the 15-camera limit are as follows
+The observations that can be made when going beyond the 15-camera limit are as follows.

 • Performance reliability reduces once there are more than 15 cameras connected to a Sync Module or an account.